Top 10 Edible Plants Native To New York As Local Food Sources

 Pawpaw (Asimina Triloba)

-In addition, the flesh is yellow to orange with a custardy texture and a sweet taste.
-Many consider the fruits to have a tasty blend of banana, mango, and pineapple.
-Apart from being eaten raw, you can process Pawpaw into sauces, jams, and jellies.
+The yellow to orange flesh has a custardy texture and a sweet taste, often described as a blend of banana, mango, and pineapple.
+Besides being eaten raw, Pawpaw can be made into sauces, jams, and jellies.

 9. Wild Blackberries (Rubus Moluccanus)